 Taking a cab or hiring a limo may hardly seem to be risky activities, but there have been instances where innocent people have been hurt or killed while riding in a hired car or public conveyance.
 In cities such as Baltimore, Columbia, Glen Burnie and Washington, D.C., the annual number of individuals using public transportation is quite high.
 In particular, taxi cabs can be one the more common sights in urban centers as business people, tourists, shoppers and other commuters take advantage of a convenient cab ride over that of a bus, train or traveling on foot.

 Especially during inclement weather, riding in a taxi seems preferable to standing at a bus stop or walking to one’s destination.
-However, as Maryland personal injury attorneys, the legal experts at Lebowitz & Mzhen, LLC, know that any mode of transportation has its own set of risks.
+However, as Maryland personal injury attorneys, the legal experts at Lebowitz & Mzhen Personal Injury Lawyers, know that any mode of transportation has its own set of risks.
 For those traveling by cab, many of the hazards similar to that of operating one’s own private automobile can be associated with taxi rides.
 Primarily, since the passenger is not in control of the situation, there may also be a high level of anxiety with some cabbies.

 It is a not a stretch to say that anyone who has used the services of an urban taxi cab has likely experienced the nervous feeling of not being fully in control.
 While most taxi drivers observe traffic laws and drive in a safe fashion, there are bad drivers in this group as well.
 Speeding, running red lights or cutting in and out of heavy traffic can each be a sign of a potentially dangerous situation when riding as a passenger in a taxi.